browserengineering/book/book/invalidation.md

             frame.document.zoom.mark()
 ```

-Skipping unneeded `layout` methods should provide a bit speed bump,
+Skipping unneeded `layout` methods should provide a bit of a speed
-with small edits now taking less than a millisecond to update layout
+bump, with small edits now taking less than a millisecond to update
-and editing now much smoother.[^other-phases]
+layout and editing now much smoother.[^other-phases]

 [^other-phases]: It might still be pretty laggy on large pages due to
     the composite-raster-draw cycle being fairly slow, depending on